Enjoy the Finest and Freshest Sushi in Tokyo.

-A personal sushi experience
+A personal sushi experience.

 Located in Ginza, Kyubey is one of the many upscale restaurants in Tokyo.
 It is considered to be one of the best sushi restaurants in Tokyo.
 Dining at Kyubey is special because you will be presented with a personal chef.
 The chef will walk you through each piece of sushi while you eat it individually.

-This renown restaurant is a little more on the pricey side, however, it is a great place to go if you are willing to splurge on your meal.
+This renowned restaurant is a little more on the pricey side, however, it is a great place to go if you are willing to splurge on your meal.
 You’ll be offered the best service by giving you an unforgettable and authentic experience.

 Address: 7-6, Ginza 8-chome, Chuo 104-0061, Tokyo Prefecture

-Also known as the "Kill Bill" restaurant
+Also known as the “Kill Bill” restaurant.

 If you ever watched the movie “Kill Bill”, then this restaurant may look familiar to you.
 This was the restaurant that inspired the setting for the famous fight scene in the movie.
 The interior that is reminiscent of old Japanese architecture is what inspired the director of the film.
 Entering this restaurant will make it feel like you just stepped into a movie set.

 Near the entryway, you will notice pictures of famous celebrities and politicians that have dined at Gonpachi.
-This restaurant serves a variety of Japanese cuisine and also have a sushi bar on the second floor.
+This restaurant serves a variety of Japanese cuisine and also has a sushi bar on the second floor.
 The delicious food, friendly staff, and atmosphere make this a wonderful place to eat.
 Whether you are a fan of the movie or not, this is a restaurant that you must visit when you are in Tokyo.